††††† RELATES TO: KRS 131.130, 141.205

 ††††† (b) The quality of the data and assumptions used in the analysis.

 ††††† Section 4.
-Disclosure; Intangible Expense and Intangible Interest Expense.
-With respect to intangible expense and intangible interest expense, the corporation shall make additional disclosures if it cannot utilize any of the other methods to establish that it is entitled to the deduction.
-The corporation shall show that the payment made to the recipient reported and included in income for purposes of a tax on net income or franchise was subject to, its state of commercial domicile, a net income tax, or a franchise tax, measured by, in whole or in part, net income.
+Disclosure; Intangible Expense, Intangible Interest Expense, or Management Fee.
+With respect to an intangible expense, intangible interest expense, or management fee, the entity shall make additional disclosures if it cannot utilize any of the other methods to establish that it is entitled to the deduction.
+The entity shall show that the payment made to the recipient was subject to, in its state or country of commercial domicile, a net income tax, or a franchise tax, measured by, in whole or in part, net income.
 If the recipient is a foreign corporation, the foreign nation shall have in force a comprehensive income tax treaty with the United States.
-(32 Ky.R.
-1823; 2289; 33 Ky.R.
-66; eff.
-8-7-2006.)